konradha/konradha.github.io/content/posts/surface_code_note.md

 _fast_ accompanying library) is [^1].

 Picture the surface code.
-Consider the following procedure to estimate the error in a given word.
+Consider the following procedure to estimate and correct the error in a given word.

 0. Generate the parity check matrix _H_ for one of the operators